elixir-europe/MARS/mars-cli/README.md

 You can perform a syntactic validation of the ISA-JSON, without submitting to the target repositories.

-__Note:__ This does not take validation into account from the repository's side.
-This does not guarantee successful submission.
+__Note:__ This does not take repository-side validation into account, nor guarantees successful submission.

+### JSONata validation

+[JSONata](https://jsonata.org/) is a JSON query and transformation tool that will be used it this project to perform additional validation of the ISA-JSON and, in some cases, automatically patch inconsistencies.

+This feature is implemented as a set of additional validation rules a user can customize according to the submission needs.

+TODO

 ```sh
 mars-cli validate-isa-json --investigation-is-root True ../test-data/biosamples-input-isa.json